ballerina-platform/openapi-connectors/openapi/hubspot.crm.quotes/Module.md

 This module supports HubSpot REST API `v3` version.

-## Configuring connector
-### Prerequisites
+## Prerequisites
+Before using this connector in your Ballerina application, complete the following:
-- A HubSpot account
+* Create a HubSpot developer account

-### Obtaining tokens
+* Obtain tokens
     -  Use [this](https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key?_ga=2.57958890.1140639136.1626730652-1097354510.1626409334) guide to obtain the API keys related to your account.

-- Then provide the obtained API Key in client configuration.

 ## Quickstart
-### List Quotes
+To use the HubSpot CRM Quotes connector in your Ballerina application, update the .bal file as follows:
-#### Step 1: Import HubSpot CRM Quote module
+### Step 1: Import HubSpot CRM Quote module
 First, import the ballerinax/hubspot.crm.quote module into the Ballerina project.
 ```ballerina
 import ballerinax/hubspot.crm.quote;
 ```

-#### Step 2: Configure the connection credentials
+### Step 2: Configure the connection credentials
 You can now make the connection configuration using the access token.
 ```ballerina
 quote:ApiKeysConfig config = {